Rwanda Gorilla Groups – Gorilla Families in Rwanda

 Susa Group (Susa A)

 This is the supreme common family consisting of 42 members before the Divided.
 The group is well known for being studied by Diana Fossey during her Time in Rwanda from 1967 to 1985.
 In 2008 the group of 42 individual divided into 2 as the number had increased.
 One group came to be known as Susa B or Karisimbi group.
 Susa A group is well known for its Playful twins of Byishimo & Impano and these were named after the Susa River that drains through their home range.
-The group comprises of 33 members Including 2 silverbacks and inhabits the forests on the lower slopes of Mt.
-Karisimbi.
+The group comprises of 33 members Including 2 silverbacks and inhabits the forests on the lower slopes of Mount Karisimbi.

 Karisimbi Group (Susa B)